BA (Hons) top-up Education & Training

 - Course costs:

-This programme is validated by Open University
+This programme will be validated by Open University

 This programme will top-up your foundation degree in an education or supporting learning related area to a degree and will provide you with the potential to progress within the education sector.

 Your studies will expand your knowledge of educational concepts and theories, and will focus on exploring teaching, learning and behaviour management.
-You will also study the impact of educational policy on practice, as well as design, plan and undertake a research project on an aspect of education that interests you the most.
+You will also study the impact of educational policy on practice, as well as design, plan and undertake a secondary research project on an aspect of education that interests you the most.
 This will develop essential transferable skills such as project management and research skills.

 We offer a wide range of degrees, higher apprenticeships and professional qualifications.
 Find out how our flexible higher education programmes have progressed the career of our ex-students!